rickchristie/carrot-old/README.markdown

 Carrot: Simple, Experimental PHP Framework (Unstable)
 -----------------------------------------------------

 Carrot is an experimental framework that is created as a learning project.
 It quickly grows from a CodeIgniter-like framework into another beast of its own.
 It uses dependency injection container to instantiate all of the core classes and it uses anonymous functions heavily.
+Note that it's still very unstable, with many changes to the core coming.

 Framework design goals